hfung4/Data-Projects/software_requirements_classification/README.md

   - (Q1) Can pre-trained word embeddings improve the performance of traditional statistical learning approaches?

-  - (Q2) Does CNN outperform Naïve Bayes, Random Forest, and Adaboost models?
+  - (Q2) Does CNN outperform SVC, Random Forest, and Adaboost models?
 At what cost (training time)?

 - To this end, I trained and compared the performance of the following classifiers:
-  - "Traditional" statistical learning approaches such as Naïve Bayes, Random Forest, and Gradient Boosted Trees with 1) tf-idf and 2) word embeddings representations of the requirements.
+  - "Traditional" statistical learning approaches such as SVC, Random Forest, and Gradient Boosted Trees with 1) tf-idf and 2) word embeddings representations of the requirements.
   - CNN with word embeddings.